XaVIopensource/XaVIopensource/XaVI_concepts.md

 And the `Scheduler` also handles interrupts by inserting instructions: `PUSH SF`, `PUSH PC`, `MOVE #0000, PC`.
 {Query: do we want the stack to move up or down memory?
 Answer: top down}

+Hadrons part of the same ion will obviously be atomic.
+A general indicator of whether something should be atomic is if an ion writes to `PC`, `SF` or `SP`.
+It may be that an instruction needs to be ftched before it can be determined whether a pending interupt can be accepted.

 ## 2.4 An Instruction Set / Compiler Strategy